zkutalik/ssimp_software/docu/manual.md

 ## Method outline
 [//]: -------------------------------
-*Summary statistics imputation* is a method to estimate the summary statistics of new, untyped variants using the information of typed variants.
-The principle of summary statistics imputation is to combine summary statistics from a set of typed variants and the fine-scale LD structure in the same region.
+The principle of *summary statistics imputation* is to combine summary statistics from a set of typed variants and the fine-scale LD structure in the same region.
 We can formally write this using the conditional expectation of a multivariate normal distribution.

 ![Summary statistics equation](visuals/eq_main.jpg)